 Supporting social enterprises is the core idea behind this site.
 Responsible travelers often align with the social enterprise business model because it's not only good for travelers to understand a deeper story of a new place, but by supporting these businesses responsible travelers leave a place better than they found it.
 Our "What is a Social Enterprise" post shares a deeper-dive into the social enterprise business model, how to locate these businesses, and why they are a core tenet of responsible and sustainable travel.

-Social Enterprises in Cambodia
+The Best Social Enterprises in Cambodia

 - Artisans D'Angkor (Siem Reap): A tour featuring traditional Khmer silk-making, stone and wood-carving, lacquering and painting.
 Learn about Khmer culture and Angkor heritage, and shop in their boutique to help support local artisans.